 What is the relationship between alcohol and Alzheimer’s?
 Does alcohol cause Alzheimer’s disease?
 These are questions scientists have been studying for years.

-A new study released by the University of California, San Diego, calls into question the effects of alcohol consumption on the development of dementia, a link that has been the subject of many studies in the search for lifestyle factors that contribute to Alzheimer’s.
+A 2017 study released by the University of California, San Diego, calls into question the effects of alcohol consumption on the development of dementia, a link that has been the subject of many studies in the search for lifestyle factors that contribute to Alzheimer’s.

 The study followed 1,344 older adults over 29 years, tracking their daily alcohol consumption and assessing their cognitive function every four years.
 Here’s the surprising part: Compared to the non-drinkers, moderate to heavy drinkers were not only more likely to live to 85, but also more likely to live without any form of dementia.